The spine’s ability to provide support and mobility simultaneously makes it more susceptible to injury.

 - Numbness or tingling in one or both legs

 - Weakness in a specific area of the leg or arm

 - If associated with incontinence, go to the emergency room

-Our spine doctor at Georgia Bone & Joint understands that damage to the spinal cord is not only disruptive, but also potentially devastating to those affected.
+Our spine doctors at Georgia Bone & Joint understand that damage to the spinal cord is not only disruptive but also potentially devastating to those affected.
 Spine conditions and injuries should be examined by a spine specialist for prompt and proper diagnosis.